denisegorov2017-blip/shield_ai_v2/.kilocode/workflows/speckit.specify.md

 ______________________________________________________________________

-## description: Create or update the feature specification from a natural language feature description.
+## description: Create or update the feature specification from a natural language feature description

 ## User Input